-The coalition government has encouraging parents and independent groups in England to set up their own schools - called free schools.
+The coalition government has encouraged parents and independent groups in England to set up their own schools - called free schools.
 There are now more than 400 free schools either open or approved.
 A key Conservative manifesto pledge is to open 500 more by 2020.

 What is a free school?

 Free schools are set up by groups of parents, teachers, charities, businesses, universities, trusts, religious or voluntary groups, but funded directly by central government.

-They can be run by an "education provider" - an organisation or company brought in by the group setting up the school - but these firms are not allowed to make a profit.
+They are often run by an "education provider" - an organisation or company brought in by the group setting up the school - but these firms are not allowed to make a profit.

 The schools are established as academies, independent of local authorities.
-Unlike local-authority-run schools, they are exempt from teaching the national curriculum and have increased control over their curriculum, teachers' pay and conditions, and the length of school terms and days.
+Unlike local-authority-run schools, they are exempt from teaching the national curriculum and have increased control over teachers' pay and conditions and the length of school terms and days.

 How did they come into being?